Lire en Francais

 Which French exam is required for Canada PR?

 For most federal Canada PR planning that uses official French results, TEF Canada and TCF Canada are the two main exam paths candidates compare.
+The specific program or stream you are applying through determines which results are accepted, so always verify the exact requirement before booking rather than assuming either test works in every context.

 Is TEF Canada or TCF Canada better for Canada PR?